Academic Master

 English

 Globalization is the process through which people interact and integrate with each other.
 It also expands to include the interactions of one nation’s government with that of another and one company with another.
-The process of globalization involves the international trade and investment by people of one country into resources of another nation.
-This process is supported by the information technology; which includes the internet.
+The process of globalization involves the international trade and investment by people of one country into the resources of another nation.
+This process is supported by information technology; which includes the Internet.

 The new modern technology has changed the picture entirely.
-Today, we have technology through which we can travel faster than ever and communicate with people on the other side of the planet; within a matter of a fraction of a second.
+Today, we have technology through which we can travel faster than ever and communicate with people on the other side of the planet within a matter of a fraction of a second.
 Globalization has become the lifeline for most nations.
 Most of the nations rely entirely on globalization to survive.
 They either require other countries to buy their products or need them to sell cheap raw materials.
 It has resulted in increased competition, forcing local companies to fight extremely hard to survive.

 It should be noted, that the success of globalization depends heavily on technology.
 Hence, technology is the main arena for competition.
-Most developed countries have scientists, who are working diligently to upgrade technology so that their country may continue to excel in business.
+Most developed countries have scientists working diligently to upgrade technology so that their country may continue to excel in business.
 With technology, information gathering has also become an essential aspect of globalization.
 It has helped companies to analyze their customers in particular, and the markets in general.
 The analysis has helped the businesses to proliferate.

 Comparative Advantage theory is an economic law that refers to the potential of any commercial actor to produce a product; good or service, at a comparatively lower opportunity cost than other actors.
 This law was coined by the political economist David Ricardo in his book ‘Principles of Political Economy and Taxation.’
 The law states that all economic actors can benefit at the same time, from cooperation.

 A trade deficit of $500 billion is an alarmingly colossal amount.
 Apparently, the United States is losing more than just jobs for its local people4.
-The United States saw a recession, not long ago, and it needs to get back on the track, however, with China doing all the manufacturing, the country has become merely a buyer.
-There is very little United States is selling, compared to China.
+The United States saw a recession, not long ago, and it needs to get back on track, however, with China doing all the manufacturing, the country has become merely a buyer.
+There is very little the United States is selling, compared to China.

 In the sections above, it has been explained the comparative advantage theory claims that nations can profit when each one of them focuses on producing the product, or service, they are useful in making5.
 Apparently, this has not worked well in the case of China vs. The United States.
 Economists claim that the China Shock has cost the country around 800, 000 to 1 million jobs.
 And in the last two decades, the United States has lost almost 5 million jobs.